 - Travel funding.
 Mason’s Undergraduate Student Travel Fund (USTF) supports research and scholarly related travel for undergraduates.

 - MASON-NOVA ADVANCE.
 Students can earn an associate of science degree in engineering from Northern Virginia Community College and then come to Mason for a bachelor of science degree in mechanical engineering through the George Mason University and Northern Virginia Community College ADVANCE program.

 “The department’s two-semester capstone design course gives students real-world engineering experiences and makes them more competitive for future employment.
 Students design, build, test, and report on a physical product that meets a client’s requirements.”

-— Robert L. Gallo, director of senior projects and professor of the practice
+— Robert L. Gallo, former director of senior projects and professor of the practice